abinashprabakar/Assembly_Programming/ARM_Documentation/ARM_Document.md

 <b> 1.
 ARM Embedded System </b>

-	The ARM architecture is a widely used 32-bit RISC processor architecture.
+<p>The ARM architecture is a widely used 32-bit RISC processor architecture.
 In fact, the ARM family accounts for about 75% of all 32-bit CPUs and about 90% of all embedded 32-bit CPUs.
-ARM cores are widely used in mobile phones, handheld organizers, and a multitude of other everyday portable consumer devices.
+ARM cores are widely used in mobile phones, handheld
+organizers, and a multitude of other everyday portable consumer devices.</p>

 	Some cores offered by ARM are ARM7TDMI, ARM9, ARM11.
 ARM's designers have come a long way from the first ARM1 prototype in 1985.
 One of the most successful cores is the ARM7TDMI.
 It provides upto 120 Dhrystone MIPS (Dhrystone is